-Tip of the Month: How to Make the Most of your Spending
+Tip of the Month: How to Make the Most of Your Spending

 Happy Money: The Science of Happier Spending is a book by Elizabeth Dunn and Michael Norton that explores the relationship between money and happiness.
 The authors draw on research in psychology and behavioral economics to provide insights into how people can spend their money in ways that lead to greater well-being.
 Here are the key takeaways from the book: